-9 At some of the municipal jails, local Magistrates visit the jail once per day to inform newly arrested individuals of the money bail amounts required for their release.
+8 At some of the municipal jails, local Magistrates visit the jail once per day to inform newly arrested individuals of the money bail amounts required for their release.
 At others, the local Magistrates visit the municipal jail several times a day for this purpose.
 As a result, the amount of time after arrest and before a person who has been transported to a municipal jail learns the money bail amount required for release varies from municipal jail to municipal jail.

-- 53. On average, Dallas County books 182 new arrestees into the Dallas County Jail, every day. - 54.
-The Defendant Sheriff detains arrestees at the Dallas County Jail, which houses all inmates to be held pending trial in the Dallas County courts. - 55.
-Regardless of the arresting agency, once an arrestee arrives at the Dallas County Jail, a Magistrate determines probable cause for warrantless arrests on the basis of documents filed by the arresting officer. - 56.
+- 53. Regardless of the arresting agency, once an arrestee arrives at the Dallas County Jail, a Magistrate determines probable cause for warrantless arrests on the basis of documents filed by the arresting officer. - 54.
 If the Magistrate concludes that probable cause existed for a warrantless arrest, or if the arrest was pursuant to a warrant, the booking process will begin.